Lexus LS 500h MPG & CO2 emissions

 |MPG (combined)||MPG (high)||MPG (low)||CO2 emissions|

 The Lexus LS 500h is available with rear or four-wheel-drive.
-The entry-level LS can be had with either, the F-Sport is rear-wheel-drive only and the Takumi is four-wheel-drive only.
-This choice has a bearing on the car's fuel economy and CO2 emissions ratings.
+The entry-level LS is rear-drive only, the Premium Pack can be had with either, the F-Sport is rear-drive only and the Takumi is four-wheel-drive only.
+This choice has a bearing on the car's fuel economy and CO2 emissions numbers.

 Lexus LS 500h MPG & CO2